wlh320/rime-ls/doc/nvim-with-cmp.md

     return false
 end

--- Return true if the entry of cmp is acceptable
+-- Return true if the cmp-entry is acceptable
 -- you can define some other rules here to accept more -- in this situation we only think the entry
 -- whose content contains Chinese or is like time is acceptable